 Culhuacán played a very prominent role in the development of the Toltec culture and its ruling house gave Mexico-Tenochtitlan its first Tlatoani.
 In fact many wives from Culhuacán were meant to shore up otherwise nouveau Mexica noble lines.

-With the fall of the Mexico-Tenochtitlan, the old Iztapalapa was nearly entirely destroyed.
-It remained primarily a farming community, and part of the State of Mexico, until being folded into the Federal District in 1824.
+With the fall of Mexico-Tenochtitlan, the old Iztapalapa was nearly entirely destroyed.
+It remained primarily a chinampa farming community of small villages (today the historic center) and part of the State of Mexico, until being folded into the Federal District in 1824.

 Iztapalapa has continued to receive waves of migrants from other parts of the country over the past 50 years.
 Today it's a cultural powerhouse, and loaded with history, music, and people.